PatCH0816/caption-driven-xai/doc/source/20_explainable_ai.md

 In a final example, which takes place in the context of a hospital, a patient could suffer dangerous consequences if such a covariate shift in a deployed machine-learning model remains undetected.
 A team of artificial intelligence (AI) researchers and radiologists claims to be able to detect COVID-19 from chest radiographs with their new machine-learning model.
 However, experiments reveal that high accuracy is not achieved because of actual medical pathology features but because of confounding factors.
 In the worst possible scenario, a different hospital provides data with similar confounding factors since they use the same type of x-ray machine or other factors.
 These findings lead to an alarming situation where the machine learning model appears accurate but fails when tested in other hospitals. [@covid_shortcuts_over_signal] Using accuracy as the only metric to measure the performance of a model is dangerous.
 The metric accuracy could suffer from confirmation bias as this COVID-19 demonstrates.

 ## Saliency maps
-Part of this thesis is to work on computer vision problems.
+This work focuses on machine vision problems.
 A widely used XAI method is generating saliency maps to understand which image region excites the machine-learning model the most for a specific class.
 Saliency maps highlight an area of pixels that contribute the most to the actual prediction. [@saliency_maps] \*@fig:wolves_and_dogs_prediction demonstrates where saliency maps are helpful.
 The task is to classify the images into wolves and huskies.
 Five out of six predictions are correct.

 ![Shown is a binary classification task on six images of wolves and dogs.
 Five out of six predictions are correct. [[@wolves_and_dogs_prediction]](#references)](source/figures/wolf_or_husky.png "Wolf or husky predictions"){#fig:wolves_and_dogs_prediction width=100%}